SF-WDI-LABS/_rails-asset-pipeline/README.md

 You may have noticed a line in a new Rails app's `app/assets/javascripts/application.js` that says to `//= require turbolinks`.

 Turbolinks is a gem that ships with Rails and that eliminates page refreshes when navigating around your app in the browser.
+It makes the site feel faster as people are using it.

 This sounds pretty cool, but the downside is that it only loads your assets once, on the first page-load, then it never loads them again.
 This means  **any jQuery events you have set to run on page load won't work on subsequent pages**.
 Turbolinks gives developers new events to listen to in order to get around this, like `"turbolinks:load"`.
 However, most apps the size we're working with won't need this added complexity.

-Plus, it won't hurt to practice jQuery with regular events over the next few weeks.
+This means you have two options:

+### 1. Removing Turbolinks
 **We suggest removing turbolinks for the time being.**

 To create an app without turbolinks: